trochford/Laminar/docs/bigger-picture.md

 ### Innovation and Adoption Trends

-[Web scale ISVs] [5] have been refining their technology infrastructure for about 20 years now and at this point, some scale to the order of a million servers to deliver their online services.
+[Web scale ISVs] [5] have been refining their technology infrastructure for about 20 years now, and at this point, some scale to the order of a million servers to deliver their online services.
 This is part of the well known, long term trend of consumer markets superseding businesses as the driver of tech innovation.
 The "curves crossed" around the late nineties-[2000] [6] about the time Web growth was dramatically accelerating through the low 100's of millions of users opening the opportunity for new kinds of businesses to reach millions of consumers.

 Consumer Web Scale [CWS] ISVs have been creatively using a variety of economic models, including both commercial and open source, to provide their infrastructure innovations to the Web platform market.
 Defraying their infrastructure costs across a base wider than their business provides a competitive advantage.
 B2B ISVs in the mid-scale make up a bigger fraction of the [ISV industry] [12] by count.
-They are at various stages of offering their software as online services and continue to evolve their offerings form and function.
+They are at various stages of offering their software as online services, and continue to evolve their offerings form and function.
 Both CWS ISVs and mid-scale B2B ISVs benefit if Web scale infrastructure can be adopted productively by mid-scale ISVs.
-So what is the incentive for B2b ISVs and what are the challenges?
+So what is the incentives B2b ISVs to adopt, and what are the challenges?

-Through out the economy, competitive forces are driving businesses to take on more of their customers' operational costs and risk.
+Throughout the economy, competitive forces are driving businesses to take on more of their customers' operational costs and risk.
 Examples include [fulfillment in retailing] [11], [payment models in healthcare] [10] and [ISV SaaS or Cloud models] [13].
 These relentless forces require B2B ISVs to rethink their business models and figure out how to transition to new target models while not undermining their businesses.

 Notably the models for B2B ISVs can be quite different from those of CWS ISVs.
 Differences include: